nfstream/nfstream/README.md

 ```

 ### Early statistical flow features extraction
-NFStream performs early (up to 255 packets) flow statistical features extraction (also referred as SPLT analysis in the
+NFStream performs early (up to 255 packets) flow statistical features extraction (referred to as SPLT analysis in the
 literature).
-It is summarized as a sequence a these packets directions, sizes and interarrival times.
+It is summarized as a sequence of these packets' directions, sizes, and inter-arrival times.

 ```python
 from nfstream import NFStreamer